unconst/BitTensor/README.md

 <img src="assets/brain_engineering_diagram.png" width="600" />

 There is a good reason for this: a centralized system requires (by definition) the aggregation of information, but for highly complex systems, like the brain, this is prohibitive.
-A system which can maintain organization without a central coordinator is capable of greater complexity, and diversity.
+A system which can maintain organization without a central coordinator is capable of greater complexity (network capacity), and diversity.

 The key to building such a system is the development of a suitable protocol, language of value, or culture, which aligns the components of the system.
 Assumptions about the self-interest of individual components may be enough to keep the system working as intended, as is the case with Bitcoin, without executive overhead.